thomas-hiron/symfony-goto.nvim/README.md

 :SymfonyGoto
 ```

 Calls specific command depending on what's found on the current line.
-SymfonyFindEventListeners won't be called by this command.

 ---